MileHacker Logo

 • Tuk-tuks are readily available for short, convenient trips between neighborhoods.

-• Downtown and the Boat basin are pedestrian-friendly for exploration on foot.
+• The central area and the Ship basin are pedestrian-friendly for exploration on foot.

 External Excursions

-• Guided tours are available for outings to Luxor, Cairo, or other ancient sites.
+• Guided tours are available for day trips to Luxor, Cairo, or other ancient sites.

 • Book tours in advance, especially during peak season, using platforms like GetYourGuide.